SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

     1. A trick in Visual Studio 2022 is to use the GIT Menu and select GitHub/View Pull Requests.
 This opens the right repository.

-## Step 3: Create a Standard .NET GitHub Action
+## Step 3: Create a standard .NET GitHub Action

-1. On your GitHub page, navigate to the Actions tab and select the *Continuous integration/.NET starter workflow*.
+1. On your GitHub page, navigate to the *Actions* tab and select the *Continuous integration/.NET starter workflow*.

 1. Add the ability to trigger the workflow manually by adding *workflow_dispatch:* to the *on:* keyword in yml.
 Like so: